Only Time Will Tell: Modelling Information Diffusion in Code Review with Time-Varying Hypergraphs: Modelling information diffusion with time-varying hypergraphs

-\begin{itemize} \item $V$ is the set of all human participants in the communication as vertices \item $\mathcal{E}$ is a multiset of sets $\mathcal{E} = \{A_1, \dots, A_m\}$ with $A_i \subseteq V$ ($A_i = A_j$ is permitted) of all communication channels as hyperedges, \item $\rho$ is the \emph{hyperedge presence function} indicating whether a communication channel is active at a given time, \item $\xi \colon E \times \mathcal{T} \rightarrow \mathbb{T}$, called \emph{latency function}, indicating the duration to exchange an information among communication participants within a communication channel (hyperedge), \item $\psi \colon V \times \mathcal{T} \rightarrow \{0, 1\}$, called \emph{vertex presence function}, indicating whether a given vertex is available at a given time, and \item $\mathcal{T}$ is the observation window of the communication network. \end{itemize}
+\begin{itemize} \item $V$ is the set of all human participants in the communication as vertices \item $\mathcal{E}$ is a multiset (parallel edges are permitted) of all communication channels as hyperedges, \item $\rho$ is the \emph{hyperedge presence function} indicating whether a communication channel is active at a given time, \item $\xi \colon E \times \mathcal{T} \rightarrow \mathbb{T}$, called \emph{latency function}, indicating the duration to exchange an information among communication participants within a communication channel (hyperedge), \item $\psi \colon V \times \mathcal{T} \rightarrow \{0, 1\}$, called \emph{vertex presence function}, indicating whether a given vertex is available at a given time. \end{itemize}

-The spread of information is usually an ongoing, continuous process.
+Communication and the spread of information are usually ongoing, continuous processes.
 As for any continuous, real-world process, we only can make assumptions about windowed observations of that phenomenon.
-The lifetime of our system is limited by this observation window: At the border of our observation windows, we have to live with some blur in our investigations: The communication may have started before or ended after our observed time window.
-Thus, we must define the lifetime of our model to be the observation window.
-Figure~\ref{fig_observation_window} demonstrates the problem of the observation window for an ongoing system.
+The lifetime of our system is limited by this observation window which borders induce blur in our investigations: The communication may have started before or ended after our observed time window; information is lost.
+Thus, we must define our model's lifetime as the observation window.
+Figure~\ref{fig_observation_window} illustrates this problem of the observation window for an ongoing, continuous system.

-Information can only be exchanged along the hyperedges in the right order: We follow the information time-respecting path in a temporal graph, the so-called \emph{journey}.
-Of course, communication channels can also passively transmit information when one gathers information from an archived channel and learns from it.
-However, this does not leave a trace of information diffusion and, thus, cannot be modelled.